Guti: Style of play

 Originally a striker, Guti later developed into a talented playmaker, who was known in particular for his vision, technique, creativity, passing range and ability to provide assists for teammates; he also possessed an eye for goal courtesy of his ability to make late runs into the box.
 A versatile player, he was usually deployed as an attacking midfielder behind the forwards, which was his preferred position, but was also capable of playing as a second striker, a winger or in a defensive midfield role as a deep-lying playmaker.

 Despite his talent, Guti was known to be injury prone and also had a controversial character, which along with his turbulent personal life off the pitch led him to have difficulties with several of his managers throughout his career.
 He was also accused by certain pundits of being inconsistent and of having a poor work-rate.

 Personal life

 Guti married Arancha de Benito, a Spanish television celebrity, on 22 June 1999.
-The couple divorced after almost ten years of marriage and two children, Zaira and Aitor, but remained close friends; on 14 July 2016, he married Argentine TV presenter Romina Belluscio, who gave birth to his youngest son Enzo in 2013.
+The couple divorced after almost ten years of marriage and two children, Zayra (born 2000) and Aitor (2002) – with his shirt reading "GUTI.HAZ" from 2007 to 2010 as an homage – but remained close friends; on 14 July 2016, he married Argentine TV presenter Romina Belluscio, who gave birth to his youngest son Enzo in 2013.

 Guti's cousin, Javi Hernández, also played youth football for Real Madrid.